|

 to your wishes.
 Some cemeteries may

-refuse to bury cardboard coffins; but with the
+refuse to bury cardboard caskets; but with the

 growing trend of green burials, they may be open